 Guardian journalist and judge Sian Cain said the winning story was: “A perfect example of what the short story can do when the form is at its best: containing as much of an emotional blow as that of a 800-page novel, regardless of its brevity.”

-You can hear all the shortlisted stories in The New Voices BAME Short Story Prize audiobook on Audible for FREE here:
+You can hear all the shortlisted stories in The New Voices BAME Short Story Prize audiobook on Audible here: